 {% endarchiveList %}

-It is worth noting that,sortedModifiers may not sort complex object collections as you expect by default.
-For more complex sorting requirements, you may need to specify the sorting method when querying data from the backend, orforOutside the loop to perform data preprocessing.
+It should be noted that,sortedModifiers may not have the default sorting behavior you expect when handling complex collections of objects.
+For more complex sorting requirements, you may need to specify the sorting method when querying data on the backend, orforPerform data preprocessing outside the loop.

-When you try to iterate over a potentially empty list, you might worry about blank areas or errors appearing on the page.
-Safe CMS'sforloop provides aemptyLabel, used to display alternative content when the collection is empty, avoiding extraifJudgment, making the template code more concise:
+When you try to iterate over a potentially empty list, you usually worry about blank areas or errors on the page.
+Anqi CMS'sforprovided a loopemptyThe label is used to display alternative content when the collection is empty, avoiding additionalifJudgment makes the template code more concise:

 {% archiveList articles with type="list" categoryId="999" %} {# 假设分类ID 999下没有文章 #}